iPlumb3r/HelloWorld/Machine/1_BuyNudeMachine/readme.md

 Objective (Why ?)
 -
-Get a machine for your final usage
+Get an "OS free" machine for your final usage

 Description (What ?)
 -